coconutlabs/julius/00readme.txt

 What's new in Julius-4.2.3
 ===========================

-Version 4.2.3 includes several new features: dictionary reloading, audio scaling, and binary N-gram charset conversion.
-Bugs has been also fixed.
+Version 4.2.3 includes new features: dictionary reloading, audio input scaling, long input rejection, minimum bayes risk decoding, and character set conversion of binary N-gram.
+Several bugs has also been fixed.

+New options:
+    -lvscale
+    -rejectlong
+    -mbr, -nombr, -mbr_wwer, -mbr_weight

 See the "Release.txt" file for the full list of updates.
+Run with "-help" to see full list of options.

 Contents of Julius-4.2.3